Parihuela - Peruvian Seafood Soup

 - ¾ cup white wine or chicha de hora

 - 3 to matoes, peeled, seeded and chopped

 - 1 tablespoon red chilli pepper paste , aji panca

 - 3 dried yellow chillies , aji mirasol

 - 2 tablespoons chopped fresh coriander, plus extra, to serve

-- 2 tablespoons chopped fresh parsley, plus extra, to serve
+- 2 tablespoons chopped Italian (flat-leaf) parsley, plus extra, to serve

 - 16 mussels, cleaned

 - 300 g calamari, sliced into ½ cm thick rings

 - 200 g green prawns, peeled, tails intact